jquery/jquery.org/pages/conduct/faq.md

 ### Why have you adopted a Code of Conduct?

 We think the jQuery Foundation community is awesome.
-If you're familiar with the jQuery foundation community, you'll probably notice that the Code basically matches what we already do.
+If you're familiar with the jQuery Foundation community, you'll probably notice that the Code basically matches what we already do.
 Think of this as documentation: we're taking implicit expectations about behavior and making them explicit.

 We know that the jQuery Foundation community is open, friendly, and welcoming.
 We want to make sure everyone else knows it too.